 p4verify_incremental

 Verifies the integrity of the depot files.
 This version incrementally verifies one directory at a time, which may reduce the load that verification places on the server at large sites.
-It uses the p4verify.pl script.
+It uses the p4verify_incremental.sh script.

 Location: /p4/common/bin